lorenzoridolfi9/Traffic-Detection-and-Count/README.md

 - truck -s-
 - truck -xl-

-The data set was taken from Roboflow, which also annotated the classes for each frame. you can find the dataset used in the project in my google drive at the following [link](https://drive.google.com/drive/folders/1HaN7tSvvIt_7fmtwo0vxCRIS1TI7Qq1M?usp=sharing).
+The dataset was taken from Roboflow, which also annotated the classes for each frame. you can find the dataset used in the project in my google drive at the following [link](https://drive.google.com/drive/folders/1HaN7tSvvIt_7fmtwo0vxCRIS1TI7Qq1M?usp=sharing).

 ## Process of Analysis ⚙️